-The Programmable Pulse Output (PPO) adds four independently programmable "on-time" pulse rates from 1 PPS to 10 MPPS.
-Other selections are 1PP60S (pulse per 60 seconds, on the minute), 1PP2S (pulse per 2 seconds on the even second) and Inverted 1 PPS (falling edge on time).
+The Programmable Pulse Output (PPO) adds four independently programmable "on-time" pulses at decade rates from 1 PPS to 10 MPPS (i.e. 1, 10, 100, 1k, 10k, 100k, 1M, 10M PPS).
+Other selections are 1PP60S (pulse per 60 seconds, on the minute), 1PP2S (pulse per 2 seconds on the even second) and Inverted 1 PPS (falling edge on time - not available in 2U chassis.)
 All these outputs are aligned with the system time and with the other TTL outputs in the unit (except the DDS output, if any).
-This format can be changed via the network or serial port by using console command p1-uginoptsconfig (see Chapter 3 - Console Port Control & Status).
+This format can be changed via the front-panel display by navigating to Main Menu > Option I/O > OptCard > (see Chapter 13 - Front-Panel Keypad/Display).
+Or, you can program the outputs via the network or serial port by using console command pluginoptsconfig (see Chapter 3 - Console Port Control & Status).